tonypony220/starknet-devnet/README.md

 $ ./test.sh
 ```

-## Use
+## Interaction
-Use this devnet like you would use the official Starknet [alpha network](https://www.cairo-lang.org/docs/hello_starknet/amm.html?highlight=alpha#interaction-examples).
+Interact with this devnet as you would with the official Starknet [alpha network](https://www.cairo-lang.org/docs/hello_starknet/amm.html?highlight=alpha#interaction-examples).